Prompting Robot Teams with Natural Language: Background

-To alleviate this, recent works \cite{ravichandran_distilling_2025, morad_language-conditioned_2024, qu_learning_2025, zhan_latmos:_2025, nematollahi_lumos:_2025, godfrey_marlin:_2025} propose computationally efficient alternatives that rely on reasoning distillation and distributed coordination.
-Ravichandran et al. \cite{ravichandran_distilling_2025} distill a LLM into a smaller model that captures the relevant skills for robot task decomposition; however, the decomposition cannot integrate feedback in real-time.
-Meanwhile, solutions based on reinforcement learning allow onboard deployment but do not handle team-level prompting and credit assignment deconfliction \cite{morad_language-conditioned_2024}.
-Similar to them, our proposal distills LLMs into smaller models; nonetheless, we draw on the connections between automata theory and recurrent models \cite{li2024connecting} to achieve real-time reasoning.
-In this sense, LLMs have shown surprising skills in translating human commands into linear temporal logic \cite{dai_optimal_2024}, signal temporal logic \cite{chen2024autotamp} or planning domain definition language \cite{strader_language-grounded_2025} formulas.
-However, formal-based approaches need (i) an initial time-consuming offline phase to compute the formula to be solved and (ii) low-level policies that actually \textit{solve} the Partially Observable Markov Decision Processes (POMDP) corresponding to each sub-task.
-Indeed, the latter is often neglected but of key importance since it is in the process of solving the sub-tasks when real-time reasoning can handle unexpected phenomena.
-Our solution deals with both issues by learning to generate in real-time the automata associated to the tasks and, simultaneously, the low-level policy that solves each sub-task.
+To alleviate this, recent work has developed computationally efficient alternatives that rely on \textit{distillation}, and distributed coordination~\cite{ravichandran_distilling_2025, morad_language-conditioned_2024, qu_learning_2025, zhan_latmos:_2025, nematollahi_lumos:_2025}.
+For instance, {it is possible to distill an LLM} into a smaller model that captures the relevant skills for robot task decomposition~\cite{ravichandran_distilling_2025}; however, the decomposition cannot integrate feedback in real-time.
+Meanwhile, solutions using reinforcement learning allow onboard deployment but do not handle team-level prompts or credit assignment \cite{morad_language-conditioned_2024}. {Yet another alternative is language translation:} LLMs have shown surprising skills in translating human commands into linear \cite{dai_optimal_2024} or signal temporal logic \cite{chen2024autotamp}, or planning domain definition language \cite{strader_language-grounded_2025} formulas.
+However, formal-based approaches need an initial time-consuming offline phase for each formula to be solved.
+Besides, they do not generate the low-level policies that actually \textit{solve} the sub-tasks or feed back to the reasoning module to handle unexpected phenomena.
+Achieving decentralized `in-the-loop' execution starting from natural, team-level commands is, thus, an open challenge.

+\textbf{Our solution} overcomes these by distilling LLM-generated sub-task logic into a single tiny RNN, drawing on the connections between automata theory and recurrent models \cite{li2024connecting}.
+By employing a graph-based low-level RL policy for each sub-task, we enable both decentralization, and real-time feedback that effects transitions in the automata.